NSkhaldi/Content_processor/README.md

 ...
 ```

+*   By default the log file out of order time is 9s.
+I considered it useful to include log files created slightly before init_datetime but still have entry lines in the interval.
+This time should be increased if the number of lines is increased.
+It can be set in the aktool/conf.py file

 *   Then we can proceed and run our processing script to output:
     *    Hosts that connected to  Hannibal in the last 10 s